copyrite/LwotcMinimalText/XComGame.md

 * Healed HP improves with GREMLIN tier.

 ## Retribution
-You automatically reaction attack with your {% BOUND_WEAPON_NAME %} on enemy turns.
-Retribution triggers against enemies that enter, exit or attack from melee range.
+You will reaction attack with your {% BOUND_WEAPON_NAME %} enemies that enter, exit or attack from melee range on enemy turns.
 * Will not trigger if you are concealed.
 * Impairments?
+* TODO: How to sync with Bladestorm?

 ## Return Fire
 Once per turn, after an enemy targets you, you fire back with your primary weapon.